n1ru4l/envelop/packages/plugins/generic-auth/README.md

   // Here you can implement any custom to check if the user is valid and have access to the server.
   // This method is being triggered in different flows, besed on the mode you chose to implement.

+  // If you are using `auth-directive` mode, you'll also get a third parameter for the GraphQLResolveInfo
+  // of the resolvers being resolved at the moment.

   if (!user) {
     throw new Error(`Unauthenticated!`);
   }